ikfoundation.org

 Promoting Natural & Cultural History

-In this fifth study from one of my earlier projects – about an 18th century Inventory from Christinehof manor house in southernmost Sweden – fabrics covering candelabras, chandeliers and mirrors will be in focus.
-In the large Hall on the second floor for instance, ’12 English cut mirror sconces with single candle holders and gilded frames with multum covers’ were listed.
-Such imported goods of English or French origin were mentioned at several occasions, giving evidence for the aristocratic family’s high standard of living and possibility to own desired luxury wares for their home interior.
-It was not only such woollen cloth that protected the valuable pieces, as yellow damask and linen qualities were also mentioned in the inventory from 1758.
+In this fifth study from one of my earlier projects – about an 18th century Inventory from Christinehof Manor House in southernmost Sweden – fabrics covering candelabras, chandeliers and mirrors will be in focus.
+In the large Hall on the second floor, for instance, ’12 English cut mirror sconces with single candle holders and gilded frames with multum covers’ were listed.
+Such imported goods of English or French origin were mentioned on several occasions, giving evidence for the aristocratic family’s high standard of living and the possibility of owning desired luxury wares for their home interior.
+It was not only woollen cloth that protected the valuable pieces, but yellow damask and linen qualities were also mentioned in the inventory from 1758.

-The large Hall on the second floor could not only be illuminated by the twelve mirror sconces mentioned in the introduction, as it additionally was listed ‘1 large carved gilded candelabra lined with yellow damask fabric, and a covering of the whole candelabra with a yellow linen cover.’
-To line or decorate a candelabra with cloth of various sorts, seems according to today’s health and safety an exceptional fire hazard, but this was in no way unique for this wealthy household. Åkerö manor house situated somewhat north of the capital – owned by Count Carl Gustaf Tessin – was where a similar Inventory was made-up in 1757.
-In one dining hall were for example listed: ‘…in the ceiling hung two crystal chandeliers of Bohemian origin, which ropes were lined with red taffeta.
+The large Hall on the second floor could not only be illuminated by the twelve mirror sconces mentioned in the introduction, as it additionally was listed as ‘1 large carved gilded candelabra lined with yellow damask fabric, and a covering of the whole candelabra with a yellow linen cover.’
+To line or decorate a candelabra with cloth of various sorts seems, according to today’s health and safety, an exceptional fire hazard, but this was in no way unique to this wealthy household. Åkerö Manor House, situated somewhat north of the capital – owned by Count Carl Gustaf Tessin – was where a similar Inventory was made up in 1757.
+In one dining hall were, for example, listed: ‘…in the ceiling hung two crystal chandeliers of Bohemian origin, whose ropes were lined with red taffeta.
 In the summer, covered with a fabric of the same quality’ (Selling… p.
 126).

-The interior of Christinehof manor house also included two gilded mirrors of English make, one mentioned as ‘with its cover over’.
+The interior of Christinehof Manor House also included two gilded mirrors of English make, one mentioned as ‘with its cover over’.
 Other models (5) were described ‘as large and high mirrors with multum covers’, made of more than one piece of glass.
 A few of these expensive mirror glasses were designed with ornamentally carved and gilded mirror frames.
-However, manufacturing of mirrors and the regular trade did not only include imported goods, the extensive Stockholm market gives example of these matters.
-Among others Olof Westerberg was a master in his guild since 1740 and the Frenchman Jean Caspar Callion also worked as a mirror maker in the Swedish capital.
-Only on one street alone – Västerlånggatan – three mirror shops existed after 1750 and furthermore several furniture shops sold mirrors.
+However, the manufacturing of mirrors and regular trade included not only imported goods; the extensive Stockholm market gives examples of these matters.
+Among others, Olof Westerberg was a master in his guild since 1740, and the Frenchman Jean Caspar Callion also worked as a mirror maker in the Swedish capital.
+Only on one street alone – Västerlånggatan – three mirror shops existed after 1750, and furthermore, several furniture shops sold mirrors.

-It could also be assumed that some of the mirrors with woollen covers, originated from one or both of these two professionals as the mirror manufacturers were mentioned in several letters from the son Carl Gustaf to his father Carl Fredrik Piper.
-The son who lived in Stockholm, assisted the father with orders of such goods whilst he stayed at Christinehof or one of the family’s other manor houses outside the capital.
-Judging by the correspondence, various difficulties seem to have been quite common when large sized mirrors were produced, so the wealthy costumer in the 1760s needed patience for such purchases.
+It could also be assumed that some of the mirrors with woollen covers originated from one or both of these two professionals, as the mirror manufacturers were mentioned in several letters from the son Carl Gustaf to his father, Carl Fredrik Piper.
+The son, who lived in Stockholm, assisted the father with orders for such goods while he stayed at Christinehof or one of the family’s other manor houses outside the capital.
+Judging by the correspondence, various difficulties seem to have been quite common when large-sized mirrors were produced, so the wealthy customers in the 1760s needed patience for such purchases.
 It may also be noted that a complex network of family members’ correspondence, various inventory lists, recipes and accounts reveal rich details of 18th century everyday life as well as luxury consumerism, such as these mirrors – all linked to the urban, rural and domestic sphere alike.

-The manor house also included a variation of smaller mirrors and more simple light sources – like candle holders of wood or metal that could be moved from one room to another – but with no particular connection to textile materials.
+The manor house also included a variation of smaller mirrors and simpler light sources – like candle holders of wood or metal that could be moved from one room to another – but with no particular connection to textile materials.

 Notice: Quotes are translated from Swedish to English.
 A large number of primary and secondary sources were used for this essay.
-For full Bibliography & information about the project; please see Viveka Hansen’s book, 2004 (pp. 15-17 & 38-62).
+For a full Bibliography & information about the project, please see Viveka Hansen’s book, 2004 (pp. 15-17 & 38-62).

 Sources: